Here are some meal planning ideas, over 100 family-friendly recipes to inspire you, and a FREE weekly meal planner template…

 My oldest son, Max, eats a free breakfast at his school, so that saves us a ton of money as well.

-We do a weekly meal plan for Chris’ work lunches, and Jax eats what I eat during the day!
+We do a weekly meal plan for my husband Chris’ work lunches, and Jax eats what I eat during the day!

 Don’t be afraid to over-plan your meals, especially when you’re on a tight budget or one income.